ch-stark/blog1506/acm/README2.md

 	      type: m6i.xlarge
 	  replicas: 1

-Note that we use the known static cluster claim name in order to derive the dynamically generated cluster name.
-This piece of YAML cannot be submitted directly to the API Server as it is using Go templating and  needs to first be processed by the Policy Generator tool into a valid Policy document that in turn can be applied to the system via the Policy controller.
-For more details on this tool please refer to [here](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops).

-The outcome of applying this Policy is that each cluster now has two machine pools: one for running application workloads (default workers) and one for database workloads (backend workers) with the underlying machines distributed equally across all availability zones by default.
+This YAML file uses policy templating constructs to map a known quantity (the name of the cluster claim) to an unknown quantity (the name of the cluster).
+See the following [blog](https://cloud.redhat.com/blog/applying-policy-based-governance-at-scale-using-templates) for more details as well this [blog](https://cloud.redhat.com/blog/generating-governance-policies-using-kustomize-and-gitops) which introduces the Policy Generator tool which processes YAML files and turns them into policies.

+After having applied the generated policies to our clusters their machine configuration as seen from the hub is as follows.

 	$ oc get machinepools -A
 	NAMESPACE                      NAME                                          POOLNAME         CLUSTERDEPLOYMENT              REPLICAS
-	red-cluster-pool-aws-1-lt87l     red-cluster-pool-aws-1-lt87l-backend-worker     backend-worker   red-cluster-pool-aws-1-lt87l     3
-	red-cluster-pool-aws-1-lt87l     red-cluster-pool-aws-1-lt87l-worker             worker           red-cluster-pool-aws-1-lt87l     3
-	red-cluster-pool-azure-1-g76vj   red-cluster-pool-azure-1-g76vj-backend-worker   backend-worker   red-cluster-pool-azure-1-g76vj   3
+	red-cluster-pool-aws-1-4thqz   red-cluster-pool-aws-1-4thqz-backend-worker   backend-worker   red-cluster-pool-aws-1-4thqz   1
-	red-cluster-pool-azure-1-g76vj   red-cluster-pool-azure-1-g76vj-worker           worker           red-cluster-pool-azure-1-g76vj   3
+	red-cluster-pool-aws-1-4thqz   red-cluster-pool-aws-1-4thqz-worker           worker           red-cluster-pool-aws-1-4thqz   3
-	red-cluster-pool-gcp-1-x5mmj     red-cluster-pool-gcp-1-x5mmj-backend-worker     backend-worker   red-cluster-pool-gcp-1-x5mmj     3
+	red-cluster-pool-gcp-1-8chvh   red-cluster-pool-gcp-1-8chvh-backend-worker   backend-worker   red-cluster-pool-gcp-1-8chvh   1
-	red-cluster-pool-gcp-1-x5mmj     red-cluster-pool-gcp-1-x5mmj-worker             worker           red-cluster-pool-gcp-1-x5mmj     3
+	red-cluster-pool-gcp-1-8chvh   red-cluster-pool-gcp-1-8chvh-worker           worker           red-cluster-pool-gcp-1-8chvh   3

-The next step is to setup layer-3 network connectivity between the clusters across the cloud providers so that technologies such as PostgreSQL and PgPool that leverage both TCP and UDP protocols can communicate seamlessly without requiring NAT.
-To do so requires that we "flatten" the network between clusters so that pods and services in one cluster have line-of-sight access to pods and services in all of the other clusters (provided that the pods and services are hosted in the same namespace which effectively establishes a trust boundary).
-Submariner is the tool from the RHACM toolbox that can be used to establish a secure tunnel overlay between the clusters and cloud providers to enable this kind of hybrid network connectivity.

-Assuming that the preprequisites as documented [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/add-ons/add-ons-overview#preparing-selected-hosts-to-deploy-submariner) have been met then the next step is to enable the Submariner add-on in RHACM, configure the broker and gateway nodes for each cluster which will result in VXLAN tunnels being established between the gateway nodes for passing IPsec traffic.
-An example of deploying this for clusters hosted on AWS using Policy templates is as follows.
+With the physical compute resources in place we next turn our attention to the network.
+What needs to happen here is basically a "flattening" of the networks between the clusters so that services and pods in one cluster have direct line-of-sight to services and pods in other clusters.
+This hybrid network connectivity happens at layer-3 of the OSI model and supports TCP and UDP protocols across IPsec tunnels making it a very flexible and high-performance solution.
+Two gateways are deployed per cluster for high-availability.
+Please refere to the [documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html/add-ons/add-ons-overview#preparing-selected-hosts-to-deploy-submariner) for prerequisites and more details on Submariner.

+To configure Submariner we submit the following YAML as per the example for AWS.

 	apiVersion: addon.open-cluster-management.io/v1alpha1
 	kind: ManagedClusterAddOn